 Calculating the Amount of Lost Wages

 The time you spent away from work should reflect the severity of your accident injuries.
 If your business or independent work has been steady, you may calculate your damages with your tax return from the previous year.
 However, if your business or independent work involves growing profits, additional benefits, or any irregularities, you may want to consider hiring a forensic economist or a personal injury attorney.

 Putting together a lost wages claim when you're self-employed requires more than just plugging numbers into an equation.
 Car accident injuries are more complicated for self-employed workers because of their irregular work schedule and the difficulty in proving wages.
-If you need help to prove lost wages, contact an experienced attorney in your area today and get a free claim evaluation.
+If you need help proving lost wages, contact an experienced car accident attorney in your area today.

 Contact a qualified auto accident attorney to make sure your rights are protected.